Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 Trichotillomania

 Trichotillomania is the compulsive urge to pull out your own hair.
+People may pull out their eyebrows, eyelashes and hair on other parts of their body.
 While we don’t know exactly what causes trichotillomania, it’s thought that for some people stress can be a factor.

 Does stress-related hair loss grow back?